rob-g2-365/waveshare_epaper_picture_frame/README.md

 Remove the original back assembly from the picture frame.
 We do not need the back of the picture frame, the screws or the stand.
 We only need the picture frame and the glass.

 Mark Drill Holes.
-(See Picture)
+(See frame back picture)
-Drill holes using a (Find out which drill bit was used.) in picture frame.
+Drill holes using a 5/64 or 2mm drill bit into the picture frame.

 Remove any stickers from the glass.
-Clean glass the glass using glass cleaner or isopropal alchol.
+Clean glass the glass using glass cleaner or isopropyl alcohol.
 Ensure that no fingerprints are on the inside glass.

 Assemble in the following order: